chbrown/scripts/README.md

     cat ANEW2010All.txt | pcol -s \\t

-# pdfcat

-Simple wrapper around Ghostscript (the `gs` binary) to read in one or more PDFs and output a PDF with the same name as the first argument, but with a `.gs.pdf` extension instead of `.pdf`.
-This is useful with large PDFs, or copy-protected PDFs, etc., where you just want a plain, simple, efficient, no-nonsense PDF to work from.

-    pdfcat chap1.pdf chap2.pdf chap2.pdf

-# pdfcount

-Just pipes `pdftotext` (comes with LaTeX, I think) through `wc -w`:

-    pdfcount LSA.pdf

-# pdfcropall

-Given a list of PDFs, run `pdfcrop` on all of them with meager (but non-zero) margins, letting `pdfcrop` rename them as it likes.

-    pdfcropall Readings/2011-10-02/*.pdf

-# pdfstamp

-Watermark only the first page of a PDF with another PDF.

-    pdfstamp Chomsky_2012.pdf fair_use.pdf

 ## `pof` (bash)

 Lists all file descriptors open by the current shell, excluding regular files.